US is investigating Delta's flight cancellations and faltering response to global tech outage

 Transportation Secretary Pete Buttigieg announced the Delta investigation on the X social media platform Tuesday “to ensure the airline is following the law and taking care of its passengers during continued widespread disruptions.”

-“All airline passengers have the right to be treated fairly, and I will make sure that right is upheld,” Buttigieg added.
+“All airline passengers have the right to be treated fairly, and I will make sure that right is upheld,” Buttigieg said.

-Delta canceled more than 400 flights Tuesday by midmorning, accounting for about two-thirds of all cancellations in the United States, according to FlightAware.
+Delta and its Delta Connection partners canceled close to 500 flights on Tuesday by midday on the East Coast, accounting for about two-thirds of all cancellations in the United States, according to FlightAware.

 The outage began Thursday night into Friday morning, after a faulty software upgrade from cybersecurity company CrowdStrike to more than 8 million Microsoft computers around the world.